-Make the decision today to believe in your body's true potential!
+Make the decision today to believe in your body's strength and healing potential!

 So what about you?
 What has been holding you back from achieving your true potential while running?
 We would love to hear from you.
 Please share your experience in the comments section below.